JasonSwingen/js-outdoors/_posts/2019-01-23-steelhead-techniques.markdown

 ### Nymphing

-Out of all the different ways to catch steelhead, nymphing is by far the most common and easiest way to catch a steelhead.
+<p>Out of all the different ways to catch steelhead, nymphing is by far the most common and easiest way to catch a steelhead.
 However, there are multiple different presentations you can use that allow your nymph to get in the right zone and drift in a natural way.
 Each one works better in different water depths, flows, and clarity.
-The chart below shows a scale from 1 to 5, with 5 being the most ideal condition for each technique.
+The chart below shows a scale from 1 to 5, with 5 being the most ideal condition for each technique.</p>

 <figure>
   <img title="Conditions for Changing Nymphing Techniques" src="/images/nymphing_conditions_data.jpg">